openshift/cluster-samples-operator/README.md

 CRD instance for the samples operator config:  `oc get configs.samples.operator.openshift.io instance -o yaml`

 Check the status of the conditions.
 (See above for details on those conditions)

+In the case that a failure occurred during an image import, the Available cluster operator status will be *FALSE*.
+A cluster admin can attempt to rectify the situation by

+- Retrying the import via `oc import-image <imagestream name> -n openshift --all`; if successful, the operator will detect the success and clear that imagestream from the failure list
+- Add the failing imagestream(s) to the `skippedImagestreams` list; the operator will also clear the imagestream(s) specified from the failure list

 Deployment, Events in operator’s namespace (openshift-cluster-samples-operator):  basic `oc get pods`, `oc get events`, `oc logs` of the operator pod